SouravKrGupta/ProjectWorld/README.md

-# ProjectNest
+# Zypject

-ProjectNest  is a modern web application built with React and Vite, offering a curated collection of ready-made software projects for students, developers, and professionals.
+Zypject is a modern web application built with React and Vite, offering a curated collection of ready-made software projects for students, developers, and professionals.
 The platform features Mini, Major, and Advanced projects using popular tech stacks like MERN, Django REST Framework, and MySQL.

 ## Features